dfelinto/blender-manual/manual/editors/3dview/navigate/regions.rst

           View rotated.

 The *Region/Volume clipping* image shows an example of using the clipping tool with a cube.
-Start by activating the tool with :kbd:`Alt-B` (upper left of the image).
+Start by activating the tool with :kbd:`Alt-B`.
 This will generate a dashed cross-hair cursor.
-Click with the :kbd:`LMB` and drag out a rectangular region shown in the upper right.
+Click with the :kbd:`LMB` and drag out a rectangular region.
-Now a region is defined and clipping is applied against that region in 3D space.
+Now clipping is applied against that region in 3D space.
-Notice that part of the cube is now invisible or clipped.
-Use the :kbd:`MMB` to rotate the view and you will see that only what is inside the pyramidal volume is visible.
+Use the :kbd:`MMB` to rotate
+the view and you will see that only what is inside the clipping volume is visible.
-All the editing tools still function as normal but only within the pyramidal clipping volume.
+All the editing tools still function as normal, but only within the clipping volume.

 The dark gray area is the clipping volume itself.
 Once clipping is deactivated with another :kbd:`Alt-B`,